1) What kind of people in India are considered poor?

 11) When is a person considered poor?

-Answer: A person is considered poor if his or her income or consumption level falls below a given 'minimum level' necessary to fulfil basic needs.
+Answer: A person is considered poor when their income or consumption level falls below a specific threshold, known as the poverty line, which is defined as the minimum level necessary to fulfill basic needs.

 12) How does a country measure its poverty?